Dikonskiy/kursRates/README.md

 # kursRates
-Этот web сервис для получения и хранения курсов обмена валют от Национального банка Казахстана.
-API построен с использованием Go и использует маршрутизатор Gorilla Mux для обработки HTTP-запросов.
+This web service created to receive and store exchange rates from the National Bank of Kazakhstan.
+The API built by using Go and uses the Gorilla Mux router to process HTTP requests.

-# Описание
+# Description
-Здесь я использовал маршрутизатор Gorilla, потому что он упрощает извелечение параметров из URL и использовать их в дальнейших операциях. А также был использован Go MySQL Driver потому что он имеет большую аудиторию пользователей, позволяет эффективно работать с базами данных.
+Here I used Gorilla router, because it makes it easier to extract the parameters from the URL and use them in further operations.
+And also used Go MySQL Driver because it has a large audience of users, allows you to work effectively with databases.

 # Endpoints
-GET /currency/save/{date} - получает данные с API Нац. банка с заданной датой и сохраняет их в базе данных Test <br />
+GET /currency/save/{date} - get dates from API National Bank with a given date and save it to Database "Test" <br />

-GET /currency/{date}/{code} - возвращает определенный курс валют с заданной датой и кодом в формате JSON <br />
+GET /currency/{date}/{code} - return certain exchnge rate with a given date and with a given code in the JSON format <br />

-GET /currency/{date} - возвращает все курсы валют с заданной датой в формате JSON
+GET /currency/{date} - return certain exchnge rate with a given date in the JSON format